Final Fantasy XIV (FFXIV)

 Economy and Market Board

-FFXIV’s economy is fully player-driven.
-Crafters and gatherers feed the Market Board, and prices respond to patch cycles, server population, and seasonal demand.
-Whenever a major update lands, the materials and recipes that matter shift along with it.
+FFXIV’s economy is player-driven.
+Crafters and gatherers supply the Market Board, and prices react to patch cycles, server population, new recipes, raid preparation, housing demand, cosmetic demand, and seasonal activity.
+When a major patch lands, the materials, consumables, crafted gear, furnishings, dyes, tools, and collection items that players want can shift.

 Final Fantasy XIV adventurers exploring a forest area